pluveto/merkle-tree/README.md

 This library implements the Merkle tree data structure, which can be used for Merkle proofs, block verification, etc.

+This project mainly for learning and reference.
+Note that the code is not optimized for production use, Note that `content` field of tree node definition should be removed to avoid performance issue.
+You need to carefully review the code and test it before using it in production.

 ## Features

 - Build and validate Merkle trees